andkret/Cookbook/Introduction.md

 You're trying to retrain the model hundreds, thousands, hundred thousands of times.
 Of course all this is being done automatically.

 Once you are satisfied with the output, you are putting the model into production.
-In production it is no longer fed with training data it's fed with the life data.
+In production it is no longer fed with training data it's fed with the live data.

-It's evaluating the input data life and putting out life results.
+It's evaluating the input data live and putting out live results.

 So, you went from training to production and then what?